SAP-samples/teched2023-IN260/exercises/ex2/README.md

-# Exercise 2 - Use SAP Cloud SDK to make your Application Resilient
+# Exercise 2 - Use SAP Cloud SDK to make Your Application Resilient

 In this exercise, we will learn about the various resilience patterns the SAP Cloud SDK offers to make your application more robust.